armytag/langs/poetic-lang/poetic-lang.md

     - Pro-drop (can be achieved through valency-reducing voices)
     - No adpositions (instead have coverbs and possessed nouns)
 8. **Culture Features:**
-    - Distinction between today and further times in both past and future
+    - Distinction between today and further times in both past and future (hodiernal system)
     - Time passes from the exterior (future), through a doorway/threshold (present), into the interior (past)
     - Writing system can also flow in an outward way (perhaps as more ritualistic glyphs, with a simpler direction for informal writing)